Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/SPC-aptamer.md

 <p class="blowheader_box">Similar compound</p>
-<font><p>We screened the compounds with great similarity to SPC by using the ZINC database and showed some of the compounds' structure diagrams.
-For some CAS numbers not available, we will supplement them with Pubchem CID.</p></font>
+<p>We screened the compounds with great similarity to SPC by using the ZINC database and showed some of the compounds' structure diagrams.
+For some CAS numbers not available, we will supplement them with Pubchem CID.</p>
 <table class="table table-bordered" style="table-layout:fixed;width:auto;margin-left:auto;margin-right:auto;" >
   <thead>
       <tr>